 Depending on the coach’s scheme, running backs and wide receivers are often referred to by different names.
 These names are frequently tagged with “backs” on their end, signifying they are behind the quarterback in some fashion.

-A fullback is a player that lines up directly behind the quarterback.
+A fullback is a player who lines up directly behind the quarterback.
 This player is used for blocking and running the ball in short-yardage situations.
 The fullback is often a shorter, muscular player who blocks well in the middle.

 Backs, such as the fullback, are often responsible for carrying, blocking, and catching the football.
 The fullback, in particular, has slowly started to make its way out of football as teams are moving more toward spread offenses that eliminate the fullback position.